humeyrasahin7/100-Days-of-Swift-Projects/README.md

  - Project 6: Just a simple example for how to use auto layouts, aspect ratio and auto layout anchors.
  - Milestone 2: A simple to do/shopping list by using tableView and action controller's text input.
 User can restart to listing after refreshing the table view by refresh navigation bar button item.
  - Project 7: An example of how to read data from a html file/api and how to filter them.
 Plus we learned how to use tab bar controller and add multiple buttons.
  - Project 8: Entire user interface build in code.
 Text alignment, layout margins, UIFont are used.
+And the other used methods are addTarget, joined, didSet, enumerated.
+ - Prpject 9: This project is an updated version of the project 7.
+Used the GCD framework to fetch the data in background.
+Learned about QoS, and performSelector method which is more easy version of async().
+ - Project 9 Challenges: Project 1, 8 and 7 modified by using GCD to fetch and process datas.